Amol0107/summer-school-online-day-5/README.md

-A simple Chrome extension to check real-time weather.
+A simple Chrome extension to check real-time weather.<br>
-Uses Geolocation API to fetch user's location.
+Uses Geolocation API to fetch user's location.<br>
-Fetches weather data from OpenWeatherMap API.
+Fetches weather data from OpenWeatherMap API.<br>
-Displays city, temperature, and weather condition.
+Displays city, temperature, and weather condition.<br>
-Built with HTML, CSS, and JavaScript.
+Built with HTML, CSS, and JavaScript.<br>
-Easy to install and use from browser toolbar.
+Easy to install and use from browser toolbar.<br>